MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementManagedDevice.md

   - `[State <String>]`: complianceStatus
   - `[Version <Int32?>]`: The version of the policy

-DEVICECONFIGURATIONSTATES <IMicrosoftGraphDeviceConfigurationState1[]>: Device configuration states for this device.
+DEVICECONFIGURATIONSTATES <IMicrosoftGraphDeviceConfigurationState[]>: Device configuration states for this device.
   - `[Id <String>]`: Read-only.
   - `[DisplayName <String>]`: The name of the policy for this policyBase
   - `[PlatformType <String>]`: